dbt

 • CLI: Developers can build analytics code directly in their preferred CLI and use dbt command line tools to write, run, and debug model changes.

-• Visual editor: Soon, less SQL-savvy analysts will be able to create or edit dbt models through a visual, drag-and-drop experience inside of dbt Cloud.
-These models compile directly to SQL and are indistinguishable from other dbt models in your projects: they are version controlled, can be accessed across projects in a dbt Mesh, and integrate with dbt Explorer and the Cloud IDE.
-As part of this visual development experience, users can also take advantage of built-in AI for custom code generation where the need arises.
+• Visual editor: Soon, less SQL-savvy analysts will be able to create or edit dbt models through a visual, drag-and-drop experience inside dbt Cloud.
+These models compile directly to SQL and are indistinguishable from other dbt models in your projects: they are version-controlled, can be accessed across projects in a dbt Mesh, and integrate with dbt Explorer and the Cloud IDE.
+As part of this visual development experience, users can also use built-in AI for custom code generation where the need arises.

 Deploy: Scheduling jobs, version control and CI/CD